kaustavha/gravity-interview/README.md

 The `create-react-app` development server has a proxy setting set in `package.json` to forward unknown routes to through to the backend running on `:8000`.

 The server is written in Go and will use:
-- gorilla/mux for route handling
-- gorilla/websocket for db poll
 - gorm as the orm